Most of us have heard of the pancreas but aren’t really sure what it is.

 Making the Diagnosis

-The SPEC-FPL and PrecisionPSL tests have become common additions to basic feline blood work and their elevations are commonly picked up in cats with no symptoms of any kind.
-The significance of this suggests (but does not necessarily confirm) that the cat has an unhealthy bowel population, which and has overgrown, and is either elaborating material that is inflaming the pancreas or has actually invaded the pancreas.
+The SPEC-FPL and PrecisionPSL tests have become common additions to basic feline blood work and their elevations are commonly seen in cats with no symptoms of any kind.
+The significance of this suggests (but does not necessarily confirm) that the cat has an unhealthy bowel population, which has overgrown, and is either elaborating material that is inflaming the pancreas or has invaded the pancreas.
 If the cat genuinely has no symptoms, treatment is not necessary; however, it may be prudent to consider a hypoallergenic diet or the addition of probiotics (live cultures of beneficial bacteria) to the food to assist in recolonizing the bowel into a healthier microbe community.

 How is the Cat Treated?

-There are three parts to treatment: removing the cause of the pancreatitis (this is usually not possible since the cause is only rarely known), general support and symptomatic relief through the inflammatory crisis, and monitoring and instituting protection against the disastrous complications listed above.
+There are three parts to treatment: removing the cause of pancreatitis (this is usually not possible since the cause is only rarely known), general support and symptomatic relief through the inflammatory crisis, and monitoring and instituting protection against the serious complications listed above.
 Intravenous fluid therapy is used to support the pancreatic vasculature and combat any dehydration from vomiting or diarrhea.
 This simple act of perfusing the pancreas enables damaging inflammatory biochemicals to be flushed away and healing to begin.

 The healthy pancreas manufactures a substance called intrinsic factor that is necessary for the absorption of vitamin B12 (cobalamin) from the diet.
 The unhealthy pancreas does not make enough intrinsic factor, and deficiency ensues when pancreatitis becomes chronic.
 This leads to an unthrifty and often anemic cat.
-Since dietary B12 cannot be absorbed without intrinsic factor, the traditional solution is to provide B12 by injection, usually at home, once or twice a week and periodically thereafter.
+Since dietary B12 cannot be absorbed without intrinsic factor, the traditional solution is to provide B12 by injection, usually at home, once or twice a week, and periodically thereafter.
 Vitamin B12 levels can be tested to determine if supplements are needed or, since the injections are relatively inexpensive and have a broad safety margin, sometimes they are simply prescribed without testing.
-A new oral B12 supplement has become available recently; its manufacturer claims to have solve the intestinal absorption problem.
+A new oral B12 supplement has become available recently; its manufacturer claims to have solved the intestinal absorption problem.

 - Pancreatitis is inflammation of the pancreas.
 The pancreas secretes digestive enzymes that break down nutrients.